Last updated on 7 October 2021

 After a miscarriage

-If you experience a miscarriage, it is important to know that in most cases you will be able to have a healthy pregnancy afterwards.
-If you want to get pregnant again, most doctors recommend waiting to complete 1 or 2 normal menstrual cycles before trying.
+Most women who have had a miscarriage are able to have a healthy pregnancy afterwards.
+If you plan to get pregnant again, most doctors recommend waiting to complete 1 or 2 normal menstrual cycles before trying.

-If you have trouble getting pregnant after miscarriage or, if you experience more than 1 miscarriage in a row, known as recurrent miscarriage, seek help from a fertility specialist.
+If you have trouble getting pregnant after miscarriage or, if you experience more than one miscarriage in a row, known as recurrent miscarriage, seek help from a fertility specialist.

 - eat a balanced diet and ensure a good intake of vitamins and nutrients